stac-utils/stac-task/examples/my-stac-task/stac-task-user-guide.md

 }
 ```

-* `type`: the JSON object is actually a GeoJSON FeatureCollection wiht an additional `process` field
+* `type`: the JSON object is actually a GeoJSON FeatureCollection with an additional `process` field
 * `features`: if present, contains STAC Item(s)
 * `process`: process definition containing task, workflow, and upload options - the process definition is exposed as `self.process_definition` in the `Task` object.
    * `tasks`: contains custom parameters on a per-task basis - in this example the `my-stac-task` key points to custom parameters for this task